uscensusbureau/SABLE/README.md

 | ```/pos_txt/```  | Collection of TXT files belonging to the "positive" class in the training set |
 | ```/pred_txt/``` | Collection of TXT files that are to be classified by a model                  |

 The following files are found in the ```/examples/``` folder.
-The three PDFs and corresponding TXT files are examples of the PDF-to-TXT conversion program applied to publications from the U.S. Census Bureau website: [https://www.census.gov](https://www.census.gov).
+The three PDFs and corresponding TXT files are examples of the PDF-to-TXT conversion program applied to publications from the Census Bureau website: [https://www.census.gov](https://www.census.gov).

 | Example File                    | Description                                                                                |
 | ------------------------------- | ------------------------------------------------------------------------------------------ |